Varchasvap/PRODUCT-SAVINGS-CALCULATOR/README.md

 Compile the code using a C compiler (e.g., gcc product_manager.c -o product_manager) Run the application (e.g., ./product_manager)
-Follow the menu prompts to add, display, or update products Code Structure
+Follow the menu prompts to add, display, or update products
-The code is written in C and consists of the following files: